lbbrhzn/ocpp/docs/Charge_automation.md

 Where <mark>entity_charge_limit</mark> refers to your chosen entity (e.g., a number or sensor) that holds the desired current value.

 ## solar current
-The solar ystem usualy reports its production in Watt or kWatt.
-To convert this in the amps available for your EV-charger simply devide the Watt by the mains voltage (e.g 230V for the EU)
+The solar system usually reports its production in Watts or kW.
+To convert this to amps available for your EV charger, simply divide the watts by the mains voltage (e.g., 230V for the EU)

 You can create a template sensor for this:

     - platform: template